Skip to Main Content Page Header

 How to follow up with reference lists

-Following your database and grey literature searches, you'll be able to go through the reference lists of all the papers you found and decide which will be included in the review.
+Following your database and grey literature searches, you can review the reference lists of all the papers you found and decide which will be included in the review.
 The review should also include any articles from their reference lists that fit your inclusion criteria.
 Please note that not every article you find in your database search should be included; this should only be done for the included papers (those that meet your inclusion criteria after screening).

 Step-by-step approach to follow up reference list